Hrishikesh-Ghosh/HTML-CSS---YouTube-Clone/README.md

 # HTML-CSS---YouTube-Clone
-A clone of the home page of Youtube
+A clone of the home page of Youtube using HTML and CSS.
+I got the idea for this from the YouTube channel Supersimple.dev